 • Coverage of HIV and syphilis testing of pregnant women >95%

-• ARV coverage of HIV positive pregnant women of >95%
+• ARV coverage of HIV-positive pregnant women of >95%

 • Treatment of syphilis seropositive pregnant women >95%

-According to the available statistics Sri Lanka has already achieved the impact indicators and ready for application for the WHO validation certificate.
+According to the available statistics Sri Lanka has already achieved the impact indicators and is ready for application for the WHO validation certificate.

 Scaling up of elimination of mother to child transmission of HIV programming Sri Lanka